ArshV11/Brisbane-Airport-App-Prototype/README.md

   * 4h) As a frequent flyer, I would like to view the number of points earned for each flight so that I can track my progress towards rewards.
   * 4i) As a flight manager, I would like to update a flight’s status when it is delayed so that travellers and frequent flyers are kept informed.
   * 4j) As a flight manager, I would like the system to automatically adjust departure times by the same duration when the corresponding arrival flight is delayed so that passengers receive accurate information.

+## File Summaries
+<h3>AirportSystem</h3> Manages users, flights and bookings within the Brisbane Airport App system.
+<h3>ArrivalFlight</h3> Represents a flight arriving at Brisbane Airport.
+<h3>Booking</h3> Represents the flight booking made by a user, including their unique user ID, the associated flight or plane ID, and the seat they have been assigned.
+<h3>DepartureFlight</h3> Represents a flight departing from Brisbane Airport.
+<h3>Enums</h3> Contains special user-defined data types.
+<h3>Flight</h3> Represents a base class for a generic flight containing shared information for both arrival and departure flights.
+<h3>FlightManager</h3> Represents a flight manager with administrative access to flight operations.
+<h3>FrequentFlyer</h3> Represents a registered traveller with a frequent flyer membership.
+<h3>Program</h3> The main entry point for the Brisbane Airport application.
+<h3>Traveller</h3> Represents a standard traveller who can book both arrival and departure flights.
+<h3>Users</h3> Represents the base class for all user types in the Brisbane Airport system.
+<h3>Validators</h3> Provides static validation methods for user and flight data.